Skip to Content

 How often should I pump my septic system?

 To keep your system functional and operating in its intended manner, your septic tank will require intermittent pumping (depending on your usage) in order to remove excessive accumulated sludge and solids.
-As per the Ontario Building Code, this is identified when your sludge measurements reach one-third of the working capacity (or liquid depth) of your receiving chamber.
+As per the Ontario Building Code, this is identified when your sludge (not waste water) measurements reach one-third of the working capacity (or liquid depth) of your receiving chamber.
+(Refer to the links below for diagrams.)
 In most cases, it is recommended that this occurs every 3-5 years, depending on use, size and condition of your septic tank.
 Pumping too frequently can also be a problem.
 When you pump your septic tank too often, it can disrupt the delicate balance of bacteria and enzymes that break down the solid waste in the tank.

 SEPTIC PUMPING GRANT PROGRAM

 The Municipality offers rural residents a grant for septic tank maintenance.
 Qualifying residential properties may receive a grant of up to $200.00 once every three calendar years.
-Qualifying commercial properties may receive a grant of up to $1,500 annually.
 View the Septic Pumping Grant Program Policy and Application Form for details.

 Resources